orlikraf/flutter-hexagon/README.md

 ```

 `HexagonGrid` requires to be constrained by its parent or else you have to provide at lest one size dimension (width or height).
 Currently this widget will fit itself to fill given space or best match to given size.
-Everything related customize hexagon tiles is similar as in offset grid above.
+Everything related to customize hexagon tiles is similar as in offset grid above.

 Below example of using `HexagonGrid` with `InteractiveViewer`.